LOOKING FOR A CHURCH IN KATY, TEXAS?

 What should I wear?

-Other than that, we don’t care what you wear.
+We don’t care what you wear.
 If you are comfortable, so are we.
 Khakis, jeans, shorts, or other casual wear is fine.
 Or if you prefer something dressier, that is fine too.

 Where should I park?